Loading NuWatt Energy...

 Near the Wellesley and Framingham borders.
 Good mix of housing types.
 Suburban lots with generally good solar exposure.
 Convenient to Route 9 and Mass Pike.

-Typical installation 1-3 days.
-Electrical and building inspection by the Town of Natick.
+Typical installation 1-3 days, then electrical and building inspection by the Town of Natick.

 ~$432/yr